How to Work From Home Sanely

 Make Your Workspace Inviting

-As seen above, I myself have knick-knacks & mementos that make me happy to be at my desk at home when I'm not working from The Wing.
+As seen above, I myself have knick-knacks & mementos that make me happy to be at my desk at home.
 Making a workspace inviting doesn't necessarily have to mean being a minimalist & decluttering your desk to a tee.
 Keep it clean and organised while still having things around that bring you joy.
 For instance, I have a candle for cosiness factor, a photograph of my grandparrents, and even a little card from my favourite store from our time living in West TX, which also happens to sell my favourite incense.
 I also love to burn this one.

 Again, you might suddenly feel a pressing need to fold laundry! empty the dishwasher! or scrub the rug that you've never cleaned! but remember that it's your workday.
 In other words, that means that you shouldn't be working on your home just because you're working from home.